EricWehrly/dice/docs/prompt_text.md

 2. **Abilities Class**:

-   - Abilities should be represented as classes
+   - Abilities should be represented as classes.
    - Use a generic interface to allow future data source changes (e.g., MongoDB or REST API).

 3. **Persistence System**: